ng-daniel/depression_ml/README.md

 1. **Simple Statistical Features**.
 Standard statistics like means, medians, maximums and minimums to get a big picture view of the data.

 2. **Sliding Window Approach**.
 Rather than just calculate a few features for the whole sample, by sliding that window across the data and taking snapshots along the way, we can extract way more features while also taking into account the flow of time. and it works pretty well for some models.

+<sup>\*Similar to the preprocessing techniques, different models had different extracted features, ie. different window sizes or types of features used.</sup>

 ## Model Selection, Training, and Evaluation